Also known as: Erythrocyte count, Red blood cell count or Anemia - RBC count

 What Abnormal Results Mean

-Your RBC count will increase for several weeks when you move to a higher altitude.
+Your RBC count will increase for several weeks when you are in a higher altitude.

 Drugs that can increase the RBC count include: